Scheduled MonumentsWalesGaer-Llwyd Burial Chamber

 What is Gaer-Llwyd Burial Chamber?

-Gaer-Llwyd Burial Chamber is a Neolithic chambered tomb located in Wales, designated as a Scheduled Ancient Monument under the reference MM013.
+Gaer-Llwyd Burial Chamber is a Neolithic chambered tomb located in Wales and designated as a scheduled ancient monument under Cadw reference MM013.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM013.

 What period does Gaer-Llwyd Burial Chamber date from?

 Gaer-Llwyd Burial Chamber dates from the neolithic period, and is classified as a chambered tomb.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Gaer-Llwyd Burial Chamber?